Danelo Cavalcante arrives in Chester County court months after jail escape, recapture

 Cavalcante, 34, arrived at Magisterial District Court in Chester County on Friday morning around 9:30 a.m. wearing an orange prison jumpsuit.

-This preliminary hearing has nothing to do with murder charges - it's related to allegations he escaped the prison and eluded capture for almost two weeks before he was arrested in an area of thick brush in northern Chester County.
+The two-hour-plus-long preliminary hearing had nothing to do with murder charges - it was related to allegations from when he escaped the prison and eluded capture for almost two weeks before he was arrested in an area of thick brush in northern Chester County.

 He arrived saying nothing - with one reporter yelling if he'd try to make an escape again.